-- Smear vaseline over the areas infested with stick tight fleas, being very careful not to get the vaseline in their eyes.
+Catch your bird.
+Easiest done in the evenings while they’re roosting.
+Smear vaseline (petroleum jelly) over the areas infested with sticktight fleas, being very careful not to get the vaseline in their eyes.
 This will smother and kill the fleas.

 Folks have asked me if diatomaceous earth will kill sticktight fleas and my answer is no. I use DE to help the chickens dust bathe the dead fleas off, not to kill the actual fleas.

-- After you’ve left the chickens for the night, come back and wipe off the vaseline and pull the stick fleas off.
+After you’ve left the chickens for the night, come back and wipe off the vaseline and pull the stick fleas off.

-Disclaimer, this is required in all methods.
+This is required in all methods.
 It was not enjoyable in any way.

 - Shovel out any and all bedding, nesting materials, etc. If you have a dirt floor, like me, this is going to be a big job.
 You need to shovel out the whole top layer of your floor.
 If you have a solid floor (wood, concrete, etc.) I envy you.
 Just shovel out whatever is atop that floor material and spray the floor down well.